 By December, the short rains of November have stopped, making it an ideal time for gorilla trekking.
 The rugged and terraced landscapes around the gorilla parks are lush, photogenic, and very accessible.
 The rainforest floor will also start to dry out during this time, meaning jungle adventures for gorilla and chimpanzee trekking will be more manageable.

-However, desirable holiday travel conditions mean more travellers.
-December is a particularly busy time for family safari holidays in Uganda & Rwanda, as are western tourists looking to get away over the Christmas winter.
+However, desirable holiday travel conditions mean more travelers.
+December is a particularly busy time for family safari holidays in Uganda & Rwanda, as are Western tourists looking to get away over the Christmas winter.
 Suppose you’re planning for gorilla trekking during this period.
 In that case, you must book your trip with us a couple of months in advance to secure gorilla permits and ensure the availability of your preferred vacation accommodation.

 In conclusion, the best time for gorilla trekking in Uganda is during the dry seasons of June to August and December to February.
 During this time, hiking the steep slopes is more manageable, and rain is less likely to interrupt your enchanting time with the mountain gorillas.
 It’s important to note that this peak season attracts many travelers, and lodging and permit availability can be scarce.
 Therefore, it’s advisable to book with your tour operator well in advance to secure your place.